The Best Airline Credit Cards in Canada for 2023

 - Annual free night certificate worth up to 35,000 points

-You’re probably wondering why a hotel credit card is on my list of the best airline credit cards in Canada?
+You’re probably wondering why the Marriott Bonvoy American Express is on my list of the best airline credit cards in Canada?
 In case you didn’t know, you can transfer your Marriott Bonvoy points to more than 40 airline loyalty programs.
 Yeah, now you get it.
-To be honest, the transfer ratio isn’t the best at 3:1 for most airlines, but it’s ideal if you’re looking to top up your airline miles or if you’re trying to get points for an airline that doesn’t have a credit card in Canada.
+The transfer ratio isn’t the best at 3:1 for most airlines, but it’s ideal if you’re looking to top up your airline miles or trying to get points for an airline that doesn’t have a credit card in Canada.

 What is an airline credit card?